coderolls/coderolls-blog/_posts/collections/arraylist/2022-01-04-arraylist-ensurecapacity-method.md

 ArrayList Elements are:
 [California, Texas, Montana, Arizona, Florida, Michigan, New Jersey, Washington, Ohio, Minnesota, Colorado, Missouri, Nevada]

-We ensured that the arraylist should hold 50 elements.
+We ensured that the ArrayList should hold 50 elements.
 ```

 ## Conclusion